 ▪ Ability to exercise judgment and make decisions in accordance with broad research objectives

-▪ Ability to independently organize workload, goal setting and working effectively towards
+▪ Ability to independently organize workload, set goals and work effectively towards deadlines

 ▪ Willingness to work in an interdisciplinary setting

-▪ Appreciation of the importance of clinical and basic research
+▪ Appreciation of the importance and value of clinical and basic research

 ▪ An inquiring and open mind